 I am not a superstitious or religious man.
-I believe part of what happens to us is a result of the choices we make.
+I believe part of what happens to us is a result of our choices.
 I also believe in being at the right place at the right time.

 On a recent trip to “Los Tuxlas,” in what was once the cradle of the Olmec civilization, the oldest in Mesoamerica, I traveled by motorboat to the Nanciyaga ecological reserve famous for its Shamans.
-We passed the eponymously named Crocodile Island, as well as an island full of a screeching monkey population that had originally been imported from Asia in the 1970’s (it was a simpler, sillier time).
+We passed the eponymously named Crocodile Island and an island full of a screeching monkey population that had initially been imported from Asia in the 1970s (it was a more straightforward, sillier time).

-The boat ride from Catemaco in the state of Veracruz, Mexico, took me past exotic local flora and fauna to a quiet spot in the jungle, which was scenic enough to have been where both Sean Connery filmed Medicine Man and Mel Gibson filmed Apocolypto.
+The boat ride from Catemaco in Veracruz, Mexico, took me past exotic local flora and fauna to a quiet spot in the jungle, which was scenic enough to have been where Sean Connery filmed Medicine Man and Mel Gibson filmed Apocalypto.

 Their photos are still hanging on the walls of the Nanciyaga bar.

 I have seen Shamans before in places like the Cordillera Apolobamba mountain range of Bolivia and Mexico, and I’ve had to sit through lectures on the benefits of alternative medicine from a hippy Anthropology professor back at the increasingly exotic University of Pittsburgh.
-So I to see the Shamans and their presentation in with what I thought was a basic understanding of how thing were going to go.
-I appreciated that Shamans and native religious people could deliver interesting and important experiences, while maybe not supplying any kind of greater insight.
-After all, many ancient religious ceremonies involved, alcohol, smoking, and dancing, so what people do when they get together to have a good time hasn’t changed all that much.
+So I went to see the Shamans and their presentation with what I thought was a basic understanding of how things were going to go.
+I appreciated that Shamans and native religious people could deliver exciting and vital experiences while maybe not supplying any greater insight.
+After all, many ancient religious ceremonies involved alcohol, smoking, and dancing, so what people do when they get together to have a good time hasn’t changed all that much.
 So I was ready to give it a shot.

-It is the kind of entrance that is comfortable enough as the staff serve fruit and baked goods.
+It is the kind of comfortable entrance as the staff serves fruit and baked goods.

-I was led through nicely constructed walkways past replicas of pre-Columbian clay and stone Olmec sculptures.
+I was led through nicely constructed walkways past pre-Columbian clay and stone Olmec sculptures replicas.

-I really do not like writing with cliche adjectives like serene, beautiful, and peaceful, but here I have no choice.
+I wouldn’t say I like writing with cliche adjectives like serene, beautiful, and peaceful, but I have no choice here.

-Judge these photos for yourself or at least see that I got to hang out in hammock and feel a sudden onset of jealousy.
+Judge these photos for yourself, or at least see that I got to hang out in a hammock and feel a sudden onset of jealousy.

 At the Nanciyaga reserve, I experienced the Olmec culture (or at least what the staff told me was the Olmec culture).

-I drank natural spring water from cups made of apicci tree leaves and urinated the water out into toilets than turned my piss into into flora-feeding compost.
+I drank natural spring water from cups made of apicci tree leaves and urinated the water out into toilets, then turned my piss into flora-feeding compost.

 I enjoyed having my face covered in healing mud in a mineral mud bath in a Cemelli as a Mexican woman applied it over my face.

-All of this leads up to the Shamanic spiritual cleansing which aims to purify the spirit and chase away negative energy by reestablishing a connection with nature.
+This leads to the Shamanic spiritual cleansing, which aims to purify the spirit and chase away negative energy by reestablishing a connection with nature.
 I entered a theater surrounded by basalt monoliths and filled with sculptures of chaneques, or jungle spirits.
 Twelve teenagers formed an archway with sticks as they quietly chanted words in Spanish.
 I believe I heard words like “spirits” and “danger.”

-The Shaman placed his staff into my left hand and instructed me to place my other hand to my side.
+The Shaman placed his staff into my left hand and instructed me to put my other hand to my side.